simonsasse/dataviz/README.md

 For the realisation of this project we used Dash by plotly.

 ## Screencast
-A screen cast of our visualisation can be found here:
+A screen cast of our visualization can be found here:
 [...]

+## Visualization
+Open the visualization:<br>
+1. Download folder <br>
+2. Run app.ipynb
+3. Visit http://127.0.0.1:8050/ in webbrowser to see results